 Our products and services are designed to process complex transactions and provide reports and other information on those transactions, all at very high volumes and processing speeds.
 Our technology offerings must also integrate with a variety of network, hardware, mobile and software platforms and technologies, and we need to continuously modify and enhance our products and services to adapt to changes and innovation in these technologies.
 Any failure to deliver an effective, reliable and secure service or any performance issue that arises with a new product or service could result in significant processing or reporting errors or other losses.
 If we do not deliver a promised new product or service to our customers or software integration partners in a timely manner or the product or service does not perform as anticipated, our development efforts could result in increased costs and a loss in business, reducing our earnings and causing a loss of revenue.
-We also rely in part on third parties, including some of our competitors and potential competitors, for the development of and access to, or production of, new technologies, including software and hardware.
-For example, we rely on our software integration partners to integrate our services and products into the software platforms being used by our customers.
-Our future success will depend in part on our ability to develop or adapt to technological changes and evolving industry standards.
-If we are unable to develop, adapt to or access technological changes or evolving industry standards on a timely and cost-effective basis, our business, financial condition and results of operations could be materially adversely affected.
+We also rely in part on third parties, including some of our competitors and potential competitors, for the development of and access to, or products into the software platforms being used by our customers.
+Our future success will depend in part on our ability to develop or adapt to technological changes and evolving industry standards on a timely and cost-effective basis, our business, financial condition and results of operations could be materially adversely affected.